AliceO2Group/WebUi/docs/tutorial/time-server.md

 At first, use the [project skeleton](../skeleton/README.md) to start a new project.

 This will provide you with basic web application.
 Start the server and open the application in the browser.
-Click on `++` and `--` to change the local counter.
+You can click on `++` and `--` to change the local counter.
 You can also click on the two other buttons to request the server to push a current time.

 ### Files overview